JinLi711/UIA/Yelp/NLP for Yelp/analysis_plan.md

 # Word Search

-Note that I will do searching for one business at a time.
-We can analyze data afterwards.
+Note that I will do searching for one business at a time (the plan below applies for one business at a time).
+We can analyze data aggregations afterwards.

 1. Aggregate all the reviews of a cafe together (place all reviews in one long string).
     * For example, if there are two reviews: